Ensuring custody as a last resort

 What needs to change?

 The impressive reduction in the number of children in custody in recent years can lead to a false complacency regarding the need for action, and a misplaced assumption that custody is currently used as a last resort.
-More awareness is needed among policymakers that this is not the case, and that while current numbers are relatively small for England and Wales, there is so much more that must be done.
+More awareness is needed among policymakers that this is not the case.
+While the current population is relatively small for England and Wales, there is so much more that must be done to further reduce the number of children sentenced or remanded to custody.

+An ambitious, strategic vision for children is needed, ensuring the children’s estate is no longer sidelined in a system focussed on adults.
 Primary legislation is one of the most powerful tools with the potential to minimise the use of custody.
-Creation of a clear legislative framework restricting the use of custody for children in all circumstances would guard against projected rises.
+A review of sentencing legislation with a view to creating a clear framework restricting the use of custody for children in all circumstances would guard against any future rises.

 Why now?

 With the number of children in custody being at a low, this presents a key opportunity to think radically about keeping children out of the estate.
-Yet the lack of action and punitive attitudes across government risk wasting this opportunity and seeing custody numbers climb.
-Alarm bells are ringing about how an estate already on its knees will be drawn further into deep crisis, should this happen.
-If the right action is taken now, the projected increase in the number of children in custody need not become a reality.
+Yet the lack of action and punitive attitudes across government risk wasting this opportunity.
+Alarm bells are ringing about how an estate already on its knees will be drawn further into deep crisis without care and attention.

 Why the AYJ?

-The AYJ and our members have proposed new legislative thresholds for sentencing and remanding children to custody, and were successful in securing parts of this in the new remand threshold in the Police, Crime, Sentencing and Courts Act.
-We are well placed to continue developing this work, and continuing our call for a national strategy.
+The AYJ and our members have proposed new legislative thresholds for sentencing and remanding children to custody, and were successful in securing parts of this in the new remand threshold in the Police, Crime, Sentencing and Courts Act 2022.
+We are well placed to continue developing this work.
 AYJ members work within custody and in courts, support the End Child Imprisonment campaign, and we have strong links with the Youth Custody Service and Ministry of Justice.